 Spring-managed bean.
 When Spring starts up, it will automatically discover all

-the classes annotated with @Component
+the classes annotated with @Component (and its specializations)

 and register them as beans in the Spring context.

-In the example above, the MyService
+In the example above, the MyService class is automatically

 registered as a Spring bean during component scanning.